mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 * `federation_incoming_replies_max_depth`: Max. depth of reply-to activities fetching on incoming federation, to prevent out-of-memory situations while fetching very long threads.
 If set to `nil`, threads of any depth will be fetched.
 Lower this value if you experience out-of-memory crashes.
 * `federation_reachability_timeout_days`: Timeout (in days) of each external federation target being unreachable prior to pausing federating to it.
 * `allow_relay`: Permits remote instances to subscribe to all public posts of your instance.
 This may increase the visibility of your instance.
 * `public`: Allows unauthenticated access to public resources on your instance.
 This is essentially used as the default value for `:restrict_unauthenticated`.
    See `restrict_unauthenticated` for more details.
 * `quarantined_instances`: *DEPRECATED* ActivityPub instances where activities will not be sent.
-They can still reach there via other means, we just won't send them.
+They can still reach there via other means; we just won't send them.
 * `allowed_post_formats`: MIME-type list of formats allowed to be posted (transformed into HTML).
 * `extended_nickname_format`: Set to `true` to use extended local nicknames format (allows underscores/dashes).
-This will break federation with older software for theses nicknames.
+This will break federation with older software for these nicknames.
 * `max_pinned_statuses`: The maximum number of pinned statuses. `0` will disable the feature.
 * `autofollowed_nicknames`: Set to nicknames of (local) users that every new user should automatically follow.
 * `autofollowing_nicknames`: Set to nicknames of (local) users that automatically follows every newly registered user.